Management Development and Compensation Charter

 3.0 Responsibilities.
 In order to achieve the purpose outlined in this charter, the MDC Committee shall be assigned the following responsibilities:

 3.1 Compensation of Chief Executive Officer (CEO).
 Review and approve corporate goals and objectives relevant to the CEO’s compensation; evaluate the CEO’s performance in light of those goals and objectives; and recommend to the independent members of the Board of Directors the CEO’s compensation level based on this evaluation.

 3.2 Compensation of non-CEO Executive Officers.
-Review proposed candidates for Executive Officer positions and their development plans and recommend to the Board of Directors the compensation to be paid for services of Executive Officers of the Corporation as established by resolution of the Board from time to time.
+Recommend to the Board of Directors the compensation to be paid for services of Executive Officers of the Corporation as established by resolution of the Board from time to time.